How To Improve Your Customer Communications

 Ok, so we have seen that good customer communication is at the heart of great customer service.

-We know that customer service can make or break your reputation and help you either win new jobs or lose jobs to local rivals.
+We know that customer service can make or break your reputation.
+Helping you to either win new jobs or lose jobs to local rivals.

 But, how can you use something that helps you record job progress to win customers over with prompt and efficient communications?